MattDierick/RTD-NGINX-App-Protect-UDF/source/class3/module1/module1.rst

 Step 8 - Install the NGINX Plus and App Protect packages manually
 #################################################################

-In this module, we will manually build our first NAP Docker image via command line.
+In this module, we will manually install the NGINX Plus and NGINX App Protect modules in CentOS from the official repository.

 .. warning:: NGINX Plus private key and cert are already installed on the CentOS.
 Don't share them.